ErpNetDocs/tech/advanced/documents/additional-amounts/referenced-documents.md

 *Example 2:*

-There is a Sales Order #1 at the end of the previous year.
+There is a Sales Order #1 at the end of last year.
 It has two rows: #10 with amount of **100 EUR** and #20 with amount of **80 EUR**.

 In this Sales Order,  the user has missed to enter holidays discounts - additional amount ‘Christmas Discount’ ; (Default Percent: **-3%**; Base On Lines: **True**; Distributed By: **Amount**; Round Scale: **2**).

 It is not appropriate to edit the Sales Order since it comes from the previous fiscal year.
 Now, in the Easter Holidays, a Sales Order for the same customer is entered separately.
-The user enters the discount missed from the first Sales Order discount (i.e. ‘Christmas Discount’ in Sales Order #2 is distributed only in Sales Order #1 - this is indicated in the ’Document Amount Referenced Documents’ panel).
+The user enters the discount missed from the first Sales Order (‘Christmas Discount’ in Sales Order #2 is distributed only in Sales Order #1 - this is indicated in the ’Document Amount Referenced Documents’ panel).

 In Sales Order #2, the user enters a new discount for the Easter Holidays (Default Percent: **-2%**; Base On Lines: **True**; Distributed By: **Amount**; Round Scale: **2**).
 This additional amount is applied only to the current document and it is not entered in the ’Document Amount Referenced Documents’ panel.